Original-heapsters/OktaFront/README.md

   * ARKit

 ## Hurdles
   * Visual Inertial Odemetry
+  * Figuring out calculations relating to the local AR space and the user's geolocation

 ## Basic Architecture
-Single screen AR Experience
+### Single screen AR Experience
+* The user can quickly make a user account to use with our all to both add content to the world around them and also to interact with what others have placed.